duniter/duniter-v2s/docs/api/runtime-calls.md

 Send a batch of dispatch calls.

-May be called from any origin.
+May be called from any origin except `None`.

 - `calls`: The calls to be dispatched from the same origin.
 The number of call must not exceed the constant: `batched_calls_limit` (available in constant metadata).

-If origin is root then call are dispatch without checking origin filter.
+If origin is root then the calls are dispatched without checking origin filter.
 (This includes bypassing `frame_system::Config::BaseCallFilter`).

+**Complexity**
+- O(C) where C is the number of calls to be batched.

+This will return `Ok` in all circumstances.
+To determine the success of the batch, an event is deposited.
+If a call failed and the batch was interrupted, then the `BatchInterrupted` event is deposited, along with the number of successful calls made and the error of the failed call.
+If all were successful, then the `BatchCompleted` event is deposited.

 #### as_derivative - 1